Penchant/Database-Tutorial/index.md

 Download and install the sqlite package that matches your operating system.
 The operating system in use will determine which sqlite package zip file to download and install.
 Once the zip file has been downloaded, the user must first extract the files from the folder by right clicking the zipped folder icon and selecting the extract all option.
 A window will pop up asking for the location to extract the files and this will be up to the user on where they would like to keep the file located.
 The location for the file will need to be added to the path for the installation process to be completed.

-To add the files to the path the user must go to the control panel, locate the &#39;environment&#39;.
+To add the files to the path the user must go to the control panel, locate the 'environment'.
 The user will then select edit the system and environment variables.
 A window will appear and the user will select environment variables.
 Under the system variables table, select the path variable, then locate and select edit.
 A new window will appear, this is where the user must click new.
 This is where the folder location of the sqlite files are located.

-Let&#39;s make some selections from an example superhero database.
+Let's make some selections from an example superhero database.

  ![Superhero Table]()